Printed circuit board: Composition

 A basic PCB consists of a flat sheet of insulating material and a layer of copper foil, laminated to the substrate.
 Chemical etching divides the copper into separate conducting lines called tracks or circuit traces, pads for connections, vias to pass connections between layers of copper, and features such as solid conductive areas for electromagnetic shielding or other purposes.
 The tracks function as wires fixed in place, and are insulated from each other by air and the board substrate material.
 The surface of a PCB may have a coating that protects the copper from corrosion and reduces the chances of solder shorts between traces or undesired electrical contact with stray bare wires.
 For its function in helping to prevent solder shorts, the coating is called solder resist or solder mask.

 The pattern to be etched into each copper layer of a PCB is called the "artwork".
 The etching is usually done using photoresist which is coated onto the PCB, then exposed to light projected in the pattern of the artwork.
 The resist material protects the copper from dissolution into the etching solution.
 The etched board is then cleaned.
 A PCB design can be mass-reproduced in a way similar to the way photographs can be mass-duplicated from film negatives using a photographic printer.

 FR-4 glass epoxy is the most common insulating substrate.
 Another substrate material is cotton paper impregnated with phenolic resin, often tan or brown.

-When a PCB has no components installed, it is less ambiguously called a printed wiring board (PWB) or etched wiring board.
-However, the term "printed wiring board" has fallen into disuse.
-A PCB populated with electronic components is called a printed circuit assembly (PCA), printed circuit board assembly or PCB assembly (PCBA).
-In informal usage, the term "printed circuit board" most commonly means "printed circuit assembly" (with components).
-The IPC preferred term for an assembled board is circuit card assembly (CCA), and for an assembled backplane it is backplane assembly.
-"Card" is another widely used informal term for a "printed circuit assembly".